kyma-incubator/compass/docs/compass/03-01-security.md

 To unify the approach for mapping, we introduce `authorization_id`, widely used by multiple authentication flows.
 The `authorization_id` is equal to:
-- `client_id` in OAuth 2.0 authentication flow
+- `client_id` in the OAuth 2.0 authentication flow
-- `username` in Basic authentication flow
+- `username` in the Basic authentication flow
-- Common Name (CN) in Certificates authentication flow
+- Common Name (CN) in the Certificates authentication flow
-- Client ID in One-time token authentication flow
+- Client ID in the one-time token authentication flow

 While generating one-time token, `client_id`/`client_secret` pair or basic authentication details for Runtime/Application/Integration System (using proper GraphQL mutation on the Director), an entry in `system_auths` table in the Director database is created.
 The `system_auths` table is used for tenant mapping.